LowTechCoder/rpi4-retroarch-guide/README.md

 Settings(Gear Icon) > Video > Fullscreen Mode > Start in Fullscreen Mode > [on]

-Hopefully your controller is mostly working, so you should be able to use that now, or you can use the keyboard's up, down, left, right and enter keys to get around in XMB.
+Hopefully your USB controller is mostly working, so you should be able to use that now, or you can continue using your keyboard to get around in XMB.

 If your controller isn't working go to: